 - House cleaning

-- Trash removal (I get large boxes full of TPN that need to be unloaded into the fridge & cabinets, then sent to recycling in the apt complex)
+- I get large boxes full of TPN that need to be unloaded into the fridge & cabinets, then be driven to recycling in the apt complex

 - Helpful Things to Say: the Mighty

 - When My Fellow Christians Tell Me, ‘God Wants to Heal You’: this touches on some of my thoughts on Hope (I don’t practice hope, I only hope in Christ at His return) and why it puts uncomfortable pressure on me

 - 8 Extraordinary Things You Need to Know About People With Chronic Illness